-Hero currently serves as a Board Member of Volunteer Alberta, a Steering Member of Powered by Data, the founding President of the Digital Law & Innovation Society, and an Alberta Machine Intelligence Institute WomeninAI Mentor.
-They work with the Canada School of Public Service (Government of Canada), leading development on ways to effect great people exchange for the GC and other organizations.
+Hero currently serves as the Chair of Volunteer Alberta and the founding President of the Digital Law & Innovation Society.
+They are a proud Student-at-Law at the Wahkohtowin Law and Governance Lodge.
 They are a serial social entrepreneur and inveterate collaborator – a co-founder of Connect the Sector, a start-up staff member of the Ontario Nonprofit Network (ONN), and co-founder of the River Valley Free School, a skills sharing community in Edmonton, on Treaty 6 territory, where they live.
-Hero is currently pursuing a law degree at the University of Alberta.
+Hero completed a law degree in 2022 at the University of Alberta.
 They rock climb, meditate, art and cuddle with family to stay sane.
-Pronouns: any (this means you can’t go wrong :)

 Justin is the Vice President and Treasurer of the Digital Law & Innovation Society.
 He is the proud father of two young children and a former construction tradesman.
 A philosophy major from Grant Macewan University, he is an avid reader of popular science, politics, and history.
 His interest in the legal field focuses on criminal justice - particularly how technology may be used to commit and prevent crimes, as well as the use of AI to reform and streamline the way lawyers and courts operate.

 “The fascinating thing about the space we occupy in law school is our potential to effect change.
 We can and will influence politics, legislation, enforcement, and human rights, among other things.
-If we can leverage expertise and technology to change the way the law works and is done, can we not affect all of these at once?
-DLIS is positioned on the intersection of law and technology at a critical point in time - will we be passengers in the new world, or drivers?”
+If we can leverage expertise and technology to change the way the law works, can we not affect all of these at once?
+DLIS is positioned on the intersection of law and technology at a critical point in time."

 Entering his first year of Law at the University of Alberta, Nicholas achieved a BA in Political Science and History, convocating in 2018 with distinction.
 A computer hardware enthusiast and science geek, Nicholas is interested in the societal impacts of emergent technologies such as deep-learning and artificial intelligence, and to what extent these technologies could be used to increase the accessibility of legal services.
 Using the Stanford Folding@Home distributed computing network, Nicholas donates spare computing power to the modeling and study of COVID-19 proteins in the hopes of contributing to the development of effective treatments, and encourages those with capable computers to consider joining the network themselves.